I don't sell programs.

 Weight Over Time

-242 → 188: From January 2023 to March 2024, I dropped 54 lbs using pharmaceutical support (GLP-1, TRT, Anavar), aggressive calorie restriction, and high-volume training.
+242 → 188: In 2023 into early 2024, I dropped 54 lbs using pharmaceutical support (GLP-1, TRT, Anavar), aggressive calorie restriction, and high-volume training.
 The focus: get lean, build the habit, prove to myself I could do it.

 The lesson: The scale is a tool, not a judge.
 Each phase had purpose.
 The transformation isn't over — it's just entered a new chapter.